RobTillaart/Max44009/README.md

 #### MAX44007

 The MAX44007 is an almost identical sensor that uses a step size of 0.025.
-This implies that this library is not useable 1 to 1 for the MAX44007, however some parts will work/
+This implies that this library is not useable 1 to 1 for the MAX44007, however some parts will work.

 #### Related